Sound healing: The word is emotive.

 As mentioned above, singing bowls are so popular in healing with sound that they have an entire method dedicated just to them.

 Singing bowl therapy is one of — if not the — most popular sound healing methods because of its effective and various aspects of healing.
-From lowered blood pressure to relief from anxiety to the opening of the pineal gland… Singing bowls are also one of the rare healing instruments that are used for various types of pain.
+From lowered blood pressure to relief from anxiety to the opening of the pineal gland, singing bowls can do it all.

 As with most, they center, balance, and promote relaxation.
 They also invoke feelings of joy and contentment.